 Hello, my name is Carrie.
-I’m a mother of 4 crazy kids between the ages of 7 and 15.
-I’m also married to a wonderful man who has battled a stroke, thyroid cancer, and now stage 3 colorectal cancer, in just the last two years.
-The last couple years have been very stressful to be sure.
-God has been with me each step of each day.
-The times I want to fall apart and throw a huge temper tantrum, God’s overwhelming peace floods through me.
+I’m a mother of 4 crazy kids between the ages of 9 and 16.
+I’m also married to a wonderful man who has battled a stroke, thyroid cancer, and stage 3 colorectal cancer.
+Those two years my husband struggled with cancer were very stressful, but I found that God was with me each step of each day.
+The times I wanted to fall apart or throw a huge temper tantrum, God’s overwhelming peace flooded over me.

-I never would have been able to get through these difficult times without God’s precious promise of peace.
+I never would have been able to get through those difficult times without God’s precious promise of peace.
 And I never would have claimed God’s promise of peace without the journey through anxiety He brought me through several years ago.
-I want to share my story with you, because I want you to know that I understand what you may be going through.

 One beautiful spring morning I woke up feeling as though I had the stomach flu.
 Adrenaline rushes knocked me off my feet.
 My heart was palpitating, and I thought I was going to vomit.
 I felt better in bed, so I went back to bed.
-My husband stayed home to help with our kids getting to school and to take care of the baby.
+My husband stayed home to help with our kids getting to school and to take care of our toddler boys.
 For several days I struggled.
-I would get up each day, try to eat, then go back to bed.
+I would get up each day, try to eat, then wind up back in bed.
 Finally, after five days of this, I went to the doctor, thinking maybe it was my gallbladder or something.

 “It sounds like you might have anxiety.”

 “No, I’m a stay-at-home mom.
 I don’t have that much stress in my life.
 Besides, I’m a Christian.
 I don’t believe in anxiety.”

 “Even stay-at-home moms can have stress in their lives.
 Even if you don’t believe in anxiety, I really believe this is what you have.”